 Also, mint can be subbed with any other fresh herbs.
 Mint tastes the best to me, but thyme, lavender, or basil could be fun options to try with the watermelon lemon combo.

 I truly hope you all love this super easy Watermelon Lemon Mint Popsicle Recipe!
 It sure doesn't hurt that these popsicles are naturally vegan, gluten-free, free of added sugar, and SO refreshing.
 Enjoy this sweet & easy Summer treat!

-- 5 ½ cups watermelon (about 770 grams, chop into squares before measuring)
+- 5 ½ cups watermelon chop into squares before measuring

-- ⅓ cup freshly squeezed lemon juice (79 ml, about 2 large lemons or 3 small lemons juiced)
+- ⅓ cup freshly squeezed lemon juice about 2 large lemons or 3 small lemons juiced

-- 1 Tbsp lemon zest (6 grams, zest of 1 large lemon or 2 small)
+- 1 tablespoon lemon zest zest of 1 large lemon or 2 small

 - 18 fresh mint leaves stems removed, about 4 sprigs